wixtoolset/wix/src/dtf/WixToolset.Dtf.CustomAction/README.md

-# WixToolset.Dependency.wixext - Dependency WiX Toolset Extension
+# WixToolset.Dtf.CustomAction - the WiX Toolset Managed CustomAction Framework

-This WiX Extension provides support for configuring package dependencies.
+The `WixToolset.Dtf.CustomAction` package enables developers to create managed custom actions for the Windows Installer.
+This package contains the tools necessary to convert your project into a managed custom action.

 [Web Site][web] | [Documentation][docs] | [Issue Tracker][issues] | [Discussions][discussions]